Juniorbasck/Juniorbasck/README.md

 ##
 <div align="center">
   <h4>
       🔭 I'm a Software Engineer and student of Information Systems at the Federal Institute of São Paulo.
-Currently, I'm focused on developing my programming skills!
+Always focused on developing my skills!
   </h4>
 </div>